Sectarian violence in Iraq: Sectarian violence at the beginning of Ba’ath rule

 In line with its nationalist nature, the Ba’ath party managed to include different ethnic and religious groups in their governmental system after 1968.
-And while Shi'ites and Kurds did not reach the highest levels of political power, they still managed to reach high levels of influence within the regime.
+And while Shi'i Arabs and Kurds did not reach the highest levels of political power, they still managed to reach high levels of influence within the regime.
 However, with the rising influence of Saddam Hussein during the 1970s, he came to appoint tribal and regional allies to the most influential positions within the government.
 Whereas the Ba'ath party thus tried to emphasise a common national identity at the expense of communal sectarian identities, the policies of building on a small circle of trusted allies by both Ahmed Hassan al-Bakr and his successor Saddam Hussein, caused a rift between the national emphasis of the Ba'ath party and their own communal interests.

 From the 1970s onwards, sectarian tensions brewed underneath the surface and sectarian opposition and violence began to occur and were at times highly vocal.
 Primarily a vast majority of the Shi'ites were discontent about their governmental exclusion.
 Although the Ba'ath propagated the abolishment of sectarian ideologies and the inclusion of different sects in the military and other governmental institutions, by 1977 only Sunni tribal figures close to Hussein maintained positions in the Revolutionary Command Council, the highest form of authority.
 Furthermore, the Kurdish population also felt marginalized by the Ba'ath.
 Towards the end of the 1960s, the Ba'ath Party started an Arabization campaign of Northern Iraq in order to secure the north's loyalty.
 This meant that many Kurdish families were displaced and replaced with Arab families.
 An example of clear violent sectarian opposition to such policies is the Second Iraqi-Kurdish War which took place in 1974 and 1975, when different Kurdish rebel groups unsuccessfully tried to gain independence in Northern Iraq by initiating riots.
 During the same period, the Shi'ite Da’wa party gained popularity in Iraq.
 After its establishment in 1970, party activists initiated different riots, most noteworthy the riots in 1974 and 1977.

 Because of its military supremacy and resources, the Ba'ath regime was able to quickly crackdown on such riots with a sectarian character.
 From the start, the Ba'ath regime had established tight control over Iraq's population.
 All those considered unloyal, were manoeuvred away, and close allies, often selected on a sectarian basis, were brought in.
 While the Ba'ath thus propagated national identity and included different ethnic and religious groups in the government, the party was also involved in constructing a tense atmosphere where there was no room for disloyalty or opposition.
 Under the Ba'ath regime, instances of sectarian violence were quickly crushed.